Fixes

 I'm still looking for ways to debug this.

-to quickly check if specific displays are connected or notignoreDisplaysWithMissingMetadata
+Not conditions in Shortcuts not working correctlylunar displays CLI faster in specific scenarios-q/--quiet to lunar displays to quickly check if specific displays are connected or not

 Only to be used in cases where:

-optional to avoid DDC not working with some displayslunar displays LG main true
+IODisplayLocation optional to avoid DDC not working with some displays

 This is a new approach for unlocking the 1600nits of brightness in Apple's XDR displays, developed in collaboration with @waydabber from BetterDisplay.